nale6/Deployed-ChatBot/README.md

-TODO: Make it scroll down as typewriter is updating
+TODO: Make it scroll down as typewriter is updating, make another version connected to hosted LLM, add image handling, perhaps separate components so it's not all in one file

 # Getting Started with Create React App